porcinus/Arma-3/mpmissions/README.md

 - I modify some of theses mission on a daily basis, this repo can be a bit outdated.
 - All of missions on this repo have:
   - Debug features enabled.
   - AI enabled, AI units are removed once the server start.
-I use this trick to bypass JIP glitch that disallow player from joining when mission started.
+I use this trick to bypass JIP glitch that disallow player from joining when mission started (some time not work, depend on clients).
 - Not tested on dedicated server.
 - Some missions share functions or scripts, this doesn't mean all are sync (uptodate).